israkhan-ba/LearnJS/NEW/IN-DEPTH/Arrays.md

 - .splice(); - Changes the contents of an array by removing existing items and/or adding new items

 - .sort(); - Sort items of an array and return the array, default sort order is according to string Unicode code code point.

+#### Checking array
+- .length // Property to count how many value in the array
+// arrayName.length;